-Coy C. Vickers, Jr. is a licensed real estate broker based in Philadelphia, Pennsylvania.
+Coy C. Vickers, Jr. is a Licensed Real Estate Broker and Real Estate Consultant based in Philadelphia, Pennsylvania.
 He and his team of dedicated, experienced professionals are committed to providing excellent housing solutions, focusing on exclusive buyer brokerage, residential redevelopment, HomeStyle renovation and FHA 203k renovation projects.
 With our help and guidance, our clients can make smart decisions and own a property that they will surely love.

 ““The question of agency is an important consideration in choosing a real estate broker in Philadelphia.
 Since I do not list or sell homes, I have no conflicts of interest.
 That’s a big difference when compared to traditional real estate agencies that represent both sides of a transaction where neither the buyer or the seller has a real estate broker's undivided loyalty.””